 Photo via @drifter_dude

-- Population: 2,486
+• Population: 2,486

-- Home Price: $504,800 median purchase price; $853 median monthly rent
+• Home Price: $504,800 median purchase price; $853 median monthly rent

-- Crime Rate: Safer than 70% of U.S. cities
+• Crime Rate: Safer than 100% of Hawaii cities

-- Unemployment Rate: 2.9%
+• Unemployment Rate: 2.9%

 Located on the northern tip of Oahu is Kahuku, one of the most affordable places to live in Hawaii.
-The city might not be known for its happening nightlife or upscale restaurants, but it’s the ideal place for families to live a quiet, comfortable life without breaking the bank—and you’ll be just an hour away from the job opportunities and fun in Honolulu.
+The city might not be known for its nightlife or upscale restaurants, but it’s the ideal place for families to live a quiet, comfortable life without breaking the bank—and you’ll be just an hour away from the job opportunities and fun in Honolulu.
 Kahuku has some of the best rental prices in Hawaii, with cozy condos, cottage-style homes, and detached single-family homes dotting the area.
-Not to mention, kids can attend nationally-recognized schools like Kahuku High & Intermediate School, considered “The Pride of the North Shore.”
+Not to mention, kids can attend fantastic schools like Kahuku High & Intermediate School, considered “The Pride of the North Shore.”

 Things to Do in Kahuku